 Spelling, grammar and punctuation are taught and then practiced in different written contexts, where possible linking with the genre of writing being taught.
 These links can be seen in the 'Learning Journeys' created for each unit.

 We use the White Rose Hub and AET planning for mathematics.
-This places greater emphasis on spending more time teaching ensuring that key mathematical themes are embedded e.g. place value in Key Stage 1.
+This places greater emphasis on ensuring that key mathematical themes are embedded e.g. place value in Key Stage 1.
 It also encourages learners to explore different areas of mathematics in greater depth and requires them to explain their reasoning and combine lots of different maths learning to solve problems.

-Science is taught where possible, integrated into the topic, although some concepts areas are taught discretely.
+Science is taught where possible, integrated into the topic, although some concept areas are taught discretely.

-Our 'approach is outlined below and we have attached our curriculum ladders of progression which help us ensure we teach age appropriate knowledge and skills.
+Below you will find ourr curriculum progress ladders which help us ensure we teach age appropriate knowledge which builds on previous learning.
 Because at Trenode our classes contain a number of year groups, we use a rolling programme to support us in delivering this curriculum.

 View the following documents within your web browser or download to read later